 The following are critical management judgements in applying the accounting policies of the Council that have the most significant effect on the financial statements.
-Critical estimation uncertainties are described in Note 44.

 Accounting for Schools - Consolidation

 In line with accounting standards and 'the Code' on group accounts and consolidation, all maintained schools in the Borough are now considered to be entities controlled by the Council.
 Rather than produce group accounts the income, expenditure, assets, liabilities, reserves and cash flows of each school are recognised in the Council's single entity accounts.